seth-hayward/encouragebot/README.markdown

 An app to help you achieve your goals.
 --------------------------------------

+### Overview

+I have started this project as a way to learn and demonstrate my ability in Ruby on Rails.
+Ultimately, it is a project designed to help people accomplish a goal (such as losing weight, increasing cardiovascular performance, increasing anaerobic performance, quitting smoking or drinking, or reading more technical books.)

+The basic premise is that this website will contact you -- via email, via text message, or even via a phone call -- and check in on your goal progress.
+The idea is that this "bot" will help remind you of your goal, help collect information about your progress, and (hopefully) encourage you towards your goal.

+As it is a site dedicated primarily to helping people, it's not quite a business.
+However I do have a few ideas for business models -- such as a "gambling" mode where the user would pay a fee up front ($20), and then if they succeed in their goal (i.e. they lose the weight over a two week period) then they get the fee back (maybe even the fee plus $5).
+Otherwise the fee stays with the website.
+However, these models are secondary to the purpose of the website -- and only serve as a chance to develop some payment integration code as well.
+The goal here is not to make money.

 This is a work in progress, please excuse the dust.

 - Final site will be located at: http://www.encouragebot.com
 - Alpha and "in development" site is located at: http://encouragebot.herokuapp.com

+### Cloning

+If you would like to clone the repo, please feel free to do so and let me know if you have any issues.
+Currently the config/database.yml file is not included in the repo as it contains sensitive database login information.
+I have provided the config/database/yml.example file (basic database.yml provided by `rails new`) -- you can rename this to database.yml and run `bundle exec rake db:migrate`.

+### Logistics

+Currently the application is hosted at both Heroku and Bluehost.com.
+My infrastructure demands for this application are:

+1. Speed
+2. Low cost

+Bluehost offers a service that is approximately $75/year for a shared host capable of running a Ruby on Rails application.
+After evaluating a few shared hosts, it seems like they have the best offering.
+Despite being the best, I have run into numerous issues getting my application running.
+Fortunately, it is now working -- and I have the advantage of using their Postgre database server.

+Heroku seems to be the host of choice for all Ruby on Rails applications.
+It is very, very easy to get up and running -- and performance is actually very, very good.
+My main issues involve price -- beyond their free offering, you can expect about $64/month to run an application with 1 web dyno, 1 worker dyno, SSL, and 10M rows in Postgre.

+### History / Milestones

+- November 4th, 2012.
+Purchased Bluehost account.
+Began learning Ruby.
+- November 14th, 2012.
+Finished reading Ruby on Rails Tutorial (http://www.railstutorial.org ).
+Sample application and all exercises completed.
+- November 15th, 2012.
+First commit on Encourage Bot.
+Began re-reading Ruby on Rails Tutorial, using sample application as a base set of code.
+Promised myself I would not play Starcraft 2 until I released a MVP (http://en.wikipedia.org/wiki/Minimum_viable_product ).